Animal welfare licences

 You can apply by downloading the form below.
 An online version will be available in the near future.

 To help applicants, guidance notes for each of the licensable activities are set out below.
 These contain further information on what will be required to meet the conditions, a set of which will be included on the granted licence.
 They also provide advice as to what steps applicants can take to possibly achieve a higher star rating.
-Once a completed application and payment has been received, we will examine the information provided, then instruct the Animal Welfare Officer to arrange an inspection.
+Once a completed application and payment has been received, we will examine the information provided, then contact applicants to arrange an inspection.

 We recommend that applicants check they have the correct permissions to use their property or premises for the business applied for.
 For example, there are restrictions on running businesses in domestic Council properties.
 It's important to do this before applying, as the application fee is not refundable.
 Checks will be carried out by us to ensure all relevant permissions, such as planning consent and housing permissions, are in place at the application stage.